 Once logged in you are immediately presented with your organization’s maps.
 The search tool can be used to find maps of interest.
 In this example I am a vineyard manger charged with managing all viticulture activity.
 By typing in Viticulture after logging into my ArcGIS Online or ArcGIS Enterprise portal, all the maps tagged accordingly are presented as options for my selection.
 We can now begin further exploration of our operation.

 Other tools include the ‘Share’ option which allows users to share via email or even a text message which will reference the item id of the item being shared.
-When sharing by email the recipient is provided a URL to the map and prompted to download Explorer for ArcGIS if they have not already done so.
+When sharing by email the recipient is provided a URL to the map and prompted to download ArcGIS Explorer if they have not already done so.

 Additionally, users can optionally Markup a map and share those markups back to the organization.
 This is done by authoring a markup or using markers, arrows, lines, and shapes.
 You can add notes and labels to the markup to communicate additional information.